• Skip to primary navigation

 Crockpot Clam Chowder

-Crockpot Clam chowder is a hearty and comforting soup.
-The slow cooking process lets the flavors blend together, resulting in an incredibly rich, creamy broth that’s loaded with soft, bite-sized chunks of potatoes and tender clams.
+Crockpot Clam chowder is hearty and comforting.
+The slow cooking process lets the flavors blend, resulting in an incredibly rich, creamy broth that's loaded with soft, bite-sized chunks of potatoes and tender clams.
+Next time try my Creamy Seafood Chowder for another spin on chowder!

 Print Rate Pin Recipe